 10. Erect a fence (except for swimming pools, outside pools require permits)

 For any electrical work contact the Electrical Safety Authority (ESA) at 1-877-372-7233

 What happens if you do not get a permit?

 If you start construction but do not have the necessary permits, you may be ordered to stop work, prosecuted, and even ordered to remove work already done.
 Contact the municipal office if you are not sure whether you need a permit for your project.

 Can I access the required forms electronically?

-Yes, all required forms can be viewed electronically and printed by clicking here (scroll to bottom of page).
+Yes, all required forms can be viewed electronically and printed by clicking here.

 How long does it take to obtain a Building Permit?